Why are we doing this?

 What are we doing?

-The second Smart Ageing Prize is looking for solutions with the following characteristics:
+The third Smart Ageing Prize is looking for solutions with the following characteristics:

 About the AAL Programme